The beginner’s guide to spotting consumer trends early

 If you’re on a brand strategy or research team, this may be all too real for you.
 You might search and search across massive amounts of data for that needle in a haystack trend.
 By the time you find out about a trend, it’s already too late.
-But what if you could spot something trending in the endless sea of data before it became mainstream?
-What if you had those superpowers?
+But what if you could spot early trends in the endless sea of data before they become mainstream?

-Regardless if you already use a social listening tool, we’ve outlined some key considerations below to help you to better understand and spot consumer trends.
-With the below steps, you’ll be amazed at what you can reveal hiding in all that data.
+Whether you already use a social listening tool, or not, we’ve outlined some key considerations below to help you to better understand and spot consumer trends.
+With the steps noted below, you’ll be amazed at what you can reveal hiding in all that data.

 Consumer Trends Happen in 3 Phases Online